JonHerr/git-clean/README.md

 # git-clean

+### This tool is designed to delete all local branches with tracking where the tracked branch has been deleted from the remote server.

-installing npm install -g
+it is recommended to install using: npm install -g git-clean

-Usage for git clean local
+Usage for git-clean

     -h      help
     -dr     invokes a dry run
     -path=  overrides folder for the git directory to be cleaned